Dubai Airport Updates: Flight Changes and Passenger Services at DXB

 Shower Facilities

-Showers are available at Concourse A and can be booked in advance.
-Passengers visiting the Ahlan Lounge in Concourse A can use the showers free of charge with their lounge access.
+Showers are available at Concourse A and Concourse B and can be booked in advance.
+Passengers visiting the Ahlan Lounges can use the showers free of charge with their lounge access.

 Health Club